shriya-code-sketch/mini_compiler/README.md

 # Syntax to Execution: Building a Basic Compiler

 ## Project Overview
-This project implements a basic compiler that takes simple arithmetic and assignment expressions as input, performs lexical analysis, parsing, and semantic analysis, and outputs the evaluated result.
+This project implements a basic compiler that takes simple arithmetic, relational, logical, assignment, and conditional expressions, while statements cover expression statements, compound blocks, selection statements like if-else and switch-case as input, performs lexical analysis, parsing, and semantic analysis, and outputs the evaluated result.
 It is designed as part of the Compiler Design coursework to demonstrate key compiler phases and concepts.

 ## Features##
 - Lexical Analysis using PLY